Research Consultation Service

-As a response to the limited access to physical materials caused by the COVID-19 pandemic, this service will provide immediate assistance for graduate students and faculty to learn more about primary sources in all formats available at Yale and elsewhere that could support their research interests.
-The Yale Library will implement a new version of its consultation services that pairs an archivist or curator with the subject expert librarian for the researcher’s area of study.
-After providing a brief description of their research interest, the student or faculty member will be invited to have a consultation by Zoom or phone with two Yale Library information professionals with expertise related to the research project.
+Initiated as a response to the limited access to physical materials caused by the COVID-19 pandemic, this service will provide immediate assistance for Yale graduate students and faculty to learn more about research materials in all formats available at Yale and elsewhere that could support their projects.
+After providing a brief description of their research interest, the student or faculty member will be invited to have a consultation by Zoom or phone with one or more Yale Library information professionals with expertise related to the research project.
 The Yale Library staff members will follow up with additional resource suggestions after the initial consultation and will remain available for follow up questions.

 Request a consultation through this form: https://bit.ly/primary-source-consultation